Hyperspectral Machine Vision

 You will want an enclosure to protect your

 system.
-Some parts of the system are not waterproof and are only partially
+Some components of the system are not waterproof and are only partially

 dustproof.
 Enclosures are available off the shelf, and Resonon has experience